MicrosoftDocs/azure-reference-other/studio-module-reference/median-filter.md

 + For each set of values included in the window or mask, the filter algorithm computes the median.

 + The current (or index) value is replaced with the median value.
+If there are not enough values to fill the mask (typically at the beginning of the series), no substitution is made

 The actual values in the source dataset are unchanged.
-The **Median Filter** module creates new values that you can use in subsequent machine learning tasks.
+The **Median Filter** module just creates new values that you can use in subsequent machine learning tasks.
 Depending on how you configure the [Apply Filter](apply-filter.md) module, you can either append the filter results to the dataset in a new column, or output just the changed values.

 For example, the following table shows the results of a filter applied to a series of numbers.
 Two different mask lengths (3 and 5) were used.
 The outputs were combined with the source values by using the [Add Columns](add-columns.md) module.